geersch/bootstrap-progressbar/README.md

 **stepIt**

-Increases the position of the progressbar with the value its step property.
+Increases the position of the progressbar with the value of its step property.

 ```
 $('#progressbar').('stepIt');